shelly-hub/Crowfunding_ETL---group-7/README.md

     5. This processed campaign_df dataframe is then joined with above 2 dataframes (category_df, and subcategory_df) using merge() function on left join with "category" column, and "subcategory" column.
     6. Once merged as "campaign_merged_df", unnenecassry columns are deleted using df.drop() function
     7. The final prcoessed data named as "campaign_cleaned" is then exported as CSV file named as "campaign.csv"

-#### Create the Contacts DataFrame
-    1. Copy the crowdfunding info_df into a campaign_df
-    2. Rename the blurb, launch and deadline column
-    3. Convert the goal and pledge column to 'float' data type
-    4. Check the data types
-    5. Format the launch date and end date columns to datetime format
-    6. Create dataframe of data
-    7.Merge the campaign df with category df on category column
-    8. Drop unwanted columns
-    9. Export contacts to csv file

 #### Use Pandas to create Contacts data frame
     1. Import json and print dictionary values
     2. Check the data types